hrossman/pymsm/paper.md

     \item Loading or configuring a pre-defined multi-state model and generating simulated multi-state survival data in terms of random paths, which could be highly useful as a research tool.
     \item Modularity and compatibility for different time-to-event models such as Survival Forests and other custom ML models provided by the user.
 \end{itemize}
 The package is designed to allow modular usage by both experienced researchers and non-expert users.
-In addition to fitting a multi-state model for a given data, `PyMSM` allows the user to simulate trajectories, thus creating a multi-state survival data-set, from a predefined model.
+In addition to fitting a multi-state model for a given data-set, `PyMSM` allows the user to simulate trajectories, thus creating a multi-state survival data-set, from a predefined model.
 This could be a valuable research tool, both for sharing sensitive simulated individual data and as a tool for any downstream task which needs individual trajectories.
 To the authors best knowledge, this is the first open-source multi-state model tool that allows fitting of such models while also dealing with important concepts such as right censoring, competing events, recurrent events, left truncation, and time-dependent covariates.

 # Usage examples